Expatria-Technologies/plugin_FlexGPIO/README.md

 The FlexiGPIO expander communicates over I2C and exposes:

-- **Up to 8 digital inputs** — tool sensor, probe, and per-axis motor fault signals
+- **Up to 8 digital inputs:**
+  - tool sensor, probe, and per-axis motor fault signals
-- **Up to 16 digital outputs** — auxiliary outputs (24 V and 5 V), spindle enable/direction, mist, coolant, and per-axis motor disable signals
+- **Up to 16 digital outputs:**
+  - auxiliary outputs (24 V and 5 V), spindle enable/direction, mist, coolant, and per-axis motor disable signals

 The exact number of inputs and outputs scales automatically with `N_ABC_MOTORS` (the number of A/B/C axes configured in your grblHAL build).

+All expander pins appear in grblHAL's IO port system exactly like native GPIO, making them available to spindle, coolant, probing, and auxiliary I/O subsystems without any special handling.

 ### Input Pin Map